harithatavarthy/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first two code cells of the IPython notebook located in "./project.ipynb" (IN-5 and IN-2).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+The OpenCV functions findChessboardCorners and calibrateCamera are the backbone of the image calibration.
+A number of images of a chessboard, taken from different angles with the same camera, comprise the input.
+Arrays of object points, corresponding to the location (essentially indices) of internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners determined by findChessboardCorners, are fed to calibrateCamera which returns camera calibration and distortion coefficients.
+These can then be used by the OpenCV undistort function to undo the effects of distortion on any image produced by the same camera.
+Generally, these coefficients will not change for a given camera (and lens).
+The below image depicts the corners drawn onto twenty chessboard images using the OpenCV function drawChessboardCorners:

-![alt text][image7]
+![alt text][image11]

 ### Pipeline (single images)